judycurie/judy/docs/assignments/week03.md

 The sample were cut with constant speed and varying power.
 The chosen speed is the fastest speed for which with 100% power the material was cut.
 ![](../images/week03/w0309.jpeg)

-The model was produces from the 0.8mm Birch Plywod.
-Based on the sample test the power of 40% was enought to cut the materia.
+The model was produces from the 0.8mm Birch Plywood.
+Based on the sample test the power of 40% was enough to cut the material.
 As 5% power does nothing, for engraving the power of 7% was chosen.

 ## Model Assembly
-The cut pieces were placed in assebmly order divided into Series A- bottom and Series B- top.
+The cut pieces were placed in assembly order divided into Series A- bottom and Series B- top.
 The assembly was flat and the elements had to be carefully put into the right slots.
-The assebmled flat model was erected genetly with hands.
+The assembled flat model was erected gently with hands.
 ![](../images/week03/week03x3.jpg)

 ## Vinyl Cutter
 I followed the classy Vinyl cut sticker for my laptop.
 The vector drawing was prepared in Rhino and scaled to 50mm.
-After cutting, the trnasculent background needs to be covered with the additional layer.
+After cutting, the transcalent background needs to be covered with the additional layer.

 ![](../images/week03/week03x.jpg)